-Eigg is one of Small Isles, located in the Scottish Inner Hebrides.
-The island covers a total area of approx 31 km2 (12 ml2) and is the 2nd largest of the Small Isles following Rum.
-It has a population of around 80 people.
+Isle of Eigg is one of the Small Isles in the Inner Hebrides (Scotland).
+Eigg island has a total area of approx 31 km2 (12 ml2), ranking it the Small Isles' 2nd largest - following Rum.
+Its population is around 100.

-- Isle of Eigg lies to the south of Skye Island and to the north of Ardnamurchan peninsula.
-Eigg Island is 9 km (5,6 ml) long from north to south, and 5 km (3,1 ml) from east to west.
+- Isle of Eigg is located to the south of Skye Island and to the north of Ardnamurchan peninsula (mainland Scotland).

-- After decades of difficulties with absentee landlords during the 20th century, in 1997 Isle of Eigg was bought by Isle of Eigg Heritage Trust, partnership between Eigg residents, Highland Council, and Scottish Wildlife Trust.
+- In 1997, Eigg Island was bought by the Isle of Eigg Heritage Trust - a partnership between the island's residents, Highland Council and the Scottish Wildlife Trust.

-- Eigg lighthouse, built in 1906, is still an active lighthouse situated on Eilean Chathastail islet, one of Small Isles around 110 m (360 ft) off Eigg.
+- Eigg lighthouse was built in 1906 and is still active.
+The lighthouse is located on the Eilean Chathastail islet - approx 110 m (360 ft) off Eigg Island.

-- The main settlement on Isle of Eigg is Cleadale, a coastal plain situated in the north west.
-It is famous for its quartz beach, the "singing sands", on account of a squeaking noise it makes when walked on when dry.
+- The Egg Island's main settlement is Cleadale - in the northwest.
+It is famous for its quartz beach and its "singing sands" - a squeaking noise is produced when walking on the dry sand.

-- An interesting fact is that Eigg generates 100% of its electricity by use of renewable energy.
+- An interesting fact is that the island generates 100% of its electricity by use of renewable energy.

 Highlights: Bay of Laig, Sgurr of Eigg, Kildonnan Church